suyashs1993/zerodha-pipeline/README.md

 ## Installation and Setup

 1. Clone this repository to your System
-2. Install docker in your system if not already
+2. Install docker in your system
 3. Generate access token using your Api key for Kite Connect.
-4. Tech stack used in this project includes Kite-Connect SDK for consuming zerodha websocket API, **Redpanda**, **Clickhouse** and version of Python 3.8 or higher
+4. Tech stack used in this project includes Kite-Connect SDK for consuming zerodha websocket API, **Redpanda**, **Clickhouse** and version of Python 3.8 or higher.
 All of this can be set up by running the docker with command  "docker-compose up -d --build"

 5. Running it brings all the services up .
 Check if a database is created with name **zerodhadata** in Clickhouse DB.

 6. Clickhouse DB runs at localhost:8123.
 You can query it in following way "http://localhost:8123/?query=SHOW+DATABASES" This database and all the tables in it are created with a sql script with path src/clickhouse/sql/clickhouse_init.sql which runs at startup
 7. As the services are running we can view the log for ingest service that processes the incoming ticks by command "docker-compose logs -f ingest "